zocker-160/ifm/doc/vars.rst

      - :ref:`ps <ps>`

    * - ``show_page_border``
-     - int
+     - bool
      - false
      - Whether to show a border around each page.
      - :ref:`ps <ps>` :ref:`fig <fig>`

    * - ``page_border_colour``
-     - int
+     - string
      - "black"
      - Colour of the page border (if drawn).
      - :ref:`ps <ps>` :ref:`fig <fig>`

    * - ``page_background_colour``
-     - int
+     - string
      - "white"
      - Colour of the page background (if border is drawn).
      - :ref:`ps <ps>` :ref:`fig <fig>`

    * - ``fit_page``
-     - int
+     - bool
      - false
      - Whether to scale Fig layout to fit on a single page.
 Most of the time, this doesn't make things look good.